benschw/benschw.github.io/_drafts/safe-json-file-db-in-go.markdown

 ### main.go
-In the entry point, we set up our job channel, start our job processor so we're ready when the jobs start rolling in and then initialize a `TodoClient` which insulates us from the details of the job channel.
+In the entry point, we set up our job channel, start our job processor so we're ready when the jobs start rolling in, and then initialize a `TodoClient` which insulates us from the details of the job channel.

 	db := "./db.json"